THE RAMPARTS AND THE BRUNET GATE

 This fortification wall can also be considered as a ceremonial and prestigious wall whose primary purpose would have been to show the power of the village more than to protect it.
 Nevertheless, it was necessary to pay a tax to enter the intramural village, representing a new source of wealth.

 The people began by digging themselves around the village deep ditches.
 With the extracted stones, they built an enclosure wall covering more than 18 hectares and running for about 1.5 km around the village.
-This wall was flanked by six gates and small defensive towers, a guardrail connected these gates to each other.
+This wall was in all probability flanked by seven gates and small defensive towers, a guardrail connected these gates to each other.

 These other gates, expect the Brunet gate, thus a majority of the old fortifications were destroyed during the religion wars in the 16th and again in the 19th century with the drilling of the Guadet street and the desire to open the city to modern circulation.